elmariachi111/shopmonkeys/README.md

 ### Coding Earth OpenFaasd

-We deployed an openfaasd daemon at faasd.coding.earth.
-It's _not_ based on a K8S deployment but runs in standalone mode (containerd).
-It therefore won't scale anything beyond one container (which is okay for demo purposes).
-You need to authenticate agains that daemon to deploy anything.
+We deployed an openfaasd gateway at faasd.coding.earth.
+It's _not_ based on a K8S deployment but runs in standalone mode (faasd/containerd).
+It therefore won't scale anything beyond one container, which is okay for demo purposes.
+You need to authenticate against that gateway to deploy anything.

+to avoid repetition, set OPENFAAS_URL=faasd.coding.earth as an environment variable (see `https://github.com/openfaas/faas-cli`).

 OpenFaasd comes with a management frontend that allows you to deploy virtually anything: https://faasd.coding.earth/ui/

 #### Registry

-To be able to deploy functions, their images must be available to the faasd runtime.
-Therefore we're operating a private docker registry as well: registry.coding.earth.
+To be able to deploy functions, their images must be available for the faasd runtime.
+Therefore we're operating a private docker registry as well: `registry.coding.earth`.
 You need another basic auth to access that instance.

 ### simple functions